 The plant flowers between May and September.
 As mentioned, the cigar plant produces tube-shaped flowers resembling little cigars.

 The flowers are thin and red with a black ring at the end.
 The ring is tipped with white, creating the appearance of a cigar tipped with a little bit of ash.

 Light and Temperature

-Full sun to partial shade is recommended.
+Full sun (direct morning sun) to part shade is recommended.

 It enjoys the light but doesn’t need hot temperatures.
 It is suited for growth outdoors in USDA hardiness zones 10 to 12.

 In warmer regions, it grows outdoors as an annual.
 In cooler regions, grow Cuphea in a container, moving the plant indoors for the winter.

 During the summer growing season, water the plant regularly and feed with a liquid fertilizer every two or three weeks.

 In the winter, stop fertilizing and water sparingly.